S-Spiegl/CV/README.md

 **2016-2022**<br>
 *London Clay Gardens: Founder and owner*<br>
 In 2016 I founded my own landscape gardening business, turning a profit in the first year and growing from there on out.
-I took on dozens of regular clients and several large projects across London, building a loyal client base in a short space of time.
+I took on hundreds of gardens, dozens of regular clients and several large projects across London, building a loyal client base in a short space of time.

 **2013-2015**
-*Grant Writer for the John Rylands Research Institute at the University of Manchester* Lorem ipsum
+*Grant Writer for the John Rylands Research Institute at the University of Manchester*
+- Copy-editor/copy-writer on several books, articles, and funding applications both for myself and for others.
+- Wrote, prepared, proofed, and edited grants, and coordinated the grant-writing process in general.
+Also responsible for organizing meetings with prospective applicants, liaising with applicants to ensure deadlines are met, and researching potential sources of funding and bringing them to applicants’ attention.
+- Also carried out promitonal activities, such as maintaining contact with the research office to spread awareness of the Institute and writing copy to appear in research newsletters and bulletins.

 **2012-2015**
 Research Administrator on ‘Arabic Commentaries on the Hippocratic Aphorisms’ Project at the University of Manchester.

-Lorem ipsum
+- Responsible for proofing and editing funding applications and publications for the principal investigator and other applicants.
+- Gained valuable experience working as part of a team, liaising with various departments and institutions, and arranging events.

+**2012-2014**
+Teacher/Graduate Teaching Assistant

+- Led ten different seminar groups (several dozen classes) over the course of two years, teaching Latin, Roman and Greek history as well as teaching crash courses in Latin and Ancient Greek for prospective students in 2011 and 2012.

 # Skills